-To recommend the authority's revised Council Plan refresh 2020/21 for approval by Full Council.
+To approve the authority's revised Council Plan refresh 2020/21.

 2. Information and Analysis

 The Council Plan sets out the future direction of the Council, the outcomes that the authority is seeking to achieve and priorities to focus effort and resource.
 In May 2019, Council approved a substantially revised Council Plan for 2019-21, which sets out a smaller number of focused priorities, supported by key deliverables.
 A review and refresh of the Plan takes place each year to ensure the Plan remains up to date and is fit for purpose.
 Cabinet recommended the authority's Council Plan refresh 2020/2, on 16 March 2020 for approval by Full Council.